jazzsequence/museum-core/readme.txt

 * updated post formats with dynamic date format where post time displays (time tag still has a hard-coded timestamp to comply with HTML5 date/time standard)
 * added footernav styling
 * added footer box styling

-to do:
-	REQUIRED: .sticky css class is needed in your theme css.
-	REQUIRED: .gallery-caption css class is needed in your theme css.
-	REQUIRED: .bypostauthor css class is needed in your theme css.
-	Post format styles/layouts
-	Admin Options page functions

 = Version 0.3.4 =
 9/22/2011